 The 25 Best UK Beaches for Families

-Searching for the best UK beaches has not previously been high on our agenda as we’ve previously favoured international family travel.
+Searching for the best UK beaches has not previously been high on our agenda as we have favoured international family travel over UK staycations.
 But with recent travel restrictions (and the purchase of our VW campervan), we’ve had to rethink our international travel plans and are focussing more on domestic travel in the UK, including some beach time.

 The UK is known for many things.
 We have a long and fascinating history including our Royal Family, Shakespeare and the Beatles.
 We have stunning national parks, beautiful little chocolate box villages, historic castles and famous landmarks like Stonehenge – but amazing beaches?
 I wouldn’t have said that the UK is traditionally known for having amazing beaches.